watchmypizza/Meteor/README.md

 - (customprefix)newprefix →  Same as configuring a new prefix.

 - /configure aiautomod →  Enable or disable the AI automod for your server.

+- /configure staffcategory →  Configure the staff category for the anti-raid commands.

 </details>